arborchat/arborchat/technical-overview.md

 We do not currently have any fancy algorithm for building optimal P2P meshes, but one might be introduced later.
 For now, we operate mostly in a semicentralized star topology where each Arbor user runs a local relay connected to a central relay on `sprout://arbor.chat:7117`.
 Over time we hope to expand the central infrastructure so that we can all connect to a set of peer relays that run in a geographically distributed fashion to ensure that they're unlikely to all go down at the same time.
 We also hope to build mechanisms for relays subscribed to similar communities to dynamically find and connect directly to one another.

-Our current Go relay implementation lives [here](https://git.sr.ht/~whereswaldon/sprout-go/cmd/relay).
+Here is the current [Go relay implementation](https://git.sr.ht/~whereswaldon/sprout-go/cmd/relay).

 ## Client: a tool for manipulating the Forest